bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js186">186.
 Countdown Timer</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program allows the user to set a countdown time in seconds.
-The timer counts down, and the program displays the remaining time.
+<p>This program allows the user to set a countdown time in seconds.
+The timer counts
+down, and the program displays the remaining time.</p>
 <pre>
 function countdownTimer() {
 const userTime = promptf'Enter the countdown time in seconds:");